Angels by Cybis Porcelain

 Notice that the color angels have a halo, but the white bisque one does not.
 I’d be curious to know whether there were any white bisque ones also made with a halo or whether it was only put onto the color versions.
 (It’s important to note that this is not the same sculpture as the identically-named but completely different Guardian Angel that was introduced by Cybis during the 1990s.)

-Although Cybis first started their second Nativity series in 1982, an angel was not added until 1984.
+Although Cybis began their second Nativity series in 1982, an angel was not added until 1984.
 This is the Nativity Angel, kneeling and is 6.5” high.
-The introduction price was $275 for the white with gold, and $395 for the color version shown here.
-See the Nativity II post for later pricing on the nativity set angels.
+The introduction price was $275 for white bisque (not shown) and $395 for the color version (uppermost photo).
+This angel was later re-named Nativity Angel I after the studio began adding more angels to the Nativity series.
+In 1989 Cybis added the white-with-gold version which was introduced at $525.

-The Nativity Angel II (standing) was added to the Nativity series in 1988 for $525.
+The Nativity Angel II (standing) was added to the Nativity series in 1989 for $525.
 She is 9.75” high and is cast from the same body mold as the Angel ‘Annunciation’ shown above.
 Her hair, collar and upper part of her robe have all been reworked, but the worst change is the awkward new position of her right arm.
-I believe it’s likely that “Annunciation” was retired only a few years after her 1982 release, in order to allow for this tweaked version’s entry into the Nativity series.
-If I ever come into possession of any price lists from 1983-1987, I will be able to narrow that timeframe (as well as quite a few others.)
+See the Second Nativity Series post for photos of all three color options: white bisque, color (shown here), and white-with-gold.

 By the year 2000 and later, the studio was relying almost exclusively on re-issues, resurrections, or cobbled-together versions of existing and retired pieces because they no longer employed any full-time artists.
 Such was the case for the Nativity Angel III which is the upper half of the Nativity Angel Kneeling simply plopped on top of the bottom half of the Nativity Angel II.
 She is about 10″ high and sold for $1195 in both colorways.

 Supposedly part of the second nativity set even though stylistically she bears no resemblance whatever to the other angels is the Guardian Angel who was introduced in the early 2000s.
-I’m surprised that Cybis decided to name this piece exactly the same as a (different) sculpture that they had produced 40 years earlier, especially as it’s not even a Hall of Fame replica – all of which also have the designation “II” or “III” added to the replica’s name.
+I’m surprised that Cybis decided to name this piece exactly the same as a (different) sculpture that they had produced 40 years earlier, especially as it’s not even a Hall of Fame replica – all of which also have the designation “II” or “III” added to their name.
 The name is not the only puzzlement; the style is markedly different from what we typically see from Cybis.
 It was either a recently-acquired design or a much older one that had been sitting on a shelf for decades without being used.
+In order to differentiate her from the 1950s piece, let’s call her the millennial Guardian Angel, shall we?

 In any event, this millennial Guardian Angel was added to the nativity set in both color and white-with-gold at $895.
 She is also noticeably taller than the other two standing angels, at 12.75” high.